AllureOfTheStars/Allure/PLAYING.md

 Contributions welcome.

-Dungeon
+Terrain
 -------

-The goal of the hero is to explore the dungeon, battle the horrors within, gather as much gold and gems as possible, and escape to tell the tale.
-The dungeon consists of 10 levels and each level consists of 80 by 21 tiles.
+The goal of the hero is to explore the spaceship, battle the horrors within, gather as much gold coins and precious gems as possible, and escape to tell the tale.
+The spaceship consists of many levels covered with varying terrain of the following basic kinds:
-The basic tiles are as follows.

-               dungeon terrain type               on-screen symbol
+               terrain type                       on-screen symbol
                floor                              .
                wall                               #
                stairs up                          <